NamazovMN/NER-BERT/README.md

   python main.py --experiment_num 1 --train --epochs 3 --stats --statistics_data_choice validation --infer --load_best --load_choice f1_macro
   ```
   This snippet will do following steps:

-  ** Train the model for 3 epochs and save results in results/experiment_1
+         Train the model for 3 epochs and save results in results/experiment_1

-  ** Provide statistics and visualize results (confusion matrix)
+         Provide statistics and visualize results (confusion matrix)

-  ** Ask you provide a text for entity recognition
+         Ask you provide a text for entity recognition

+## Useful Data:
+* You can reach to the best epoch checkpoint of the model (based on F1 score) from the [model checkpoint](https://drive.google.com/file/d/1-ep48ThsTStxFBk5BmnQ99uULXD6F76i/view?usp=drive_link), which link is available for whom have the link.
+* [NER_bert.ipynb](NER_bert.ipynb) and [ner_bert.ipynb](ner_bert.ipynb) notebooks are also provided in this repository.
+While the first one is the same code but in notebook format (for whom can follow easily from such format), the latter was developed as a guidance for 'run from terminal' manner.

  ***Regards,***